A Visit To Mruguvani National Park for Birdwatching

-Recently I went again to Mrugavani National Park in the morning, I got up without an alarm at 7 am on the Sunday and thinking this is some divine sign decided to hit the road.
-It is only about 5 km from our home, and is one of the last surviving green lungs for the city of Nizams.
+Recently I went again to Mrugavani National Park in the morning, I got up without an alarm at 7 am on Sunday and thinking this is some divine sign decided to hit the road.
+It is only about 5 km from our home and is one of the last surviving green lungs for the city of Nizams.
 It is approachable both from Mehdipattnam via Lunger House and Hitech City via Outer ring road on the way to Rajiv Gandhi International Airport Shamshabad.
 You take exit 18 on the airport highway on the Vikarabad road, that goes to Ananthagiri hills also.

 Even before me one Mr. Ramarao and his family were in the park waiting for the GHAC group to come so that they could join them on the safari.

-|Mr. Ramarao ( Blue T Shirt) With His Family
+|Mr. Ramarao ( Blue T-Shirt) With His Family|

-I was very impressed with this nature loving family who had taken out time on a Sunday morning to come to visit a national park and not hit a mall or a movie theatre.
+I was very impressed with this nature-loving family who had taken out time on a Sunday morning to come to visit a national park and not hit a mall or a movie theater.
 I think as long as we have nature lovers like Mr. Ramarao who are introducing the kids to the bounty of nature at an early age we still have some hope of saving our planet.
 They were kind enough to allow me to take a picture and let it publish here.

 The kids were very keen to spot the birds and agreed to be quiet so that they could listen to the birds.
-Unfortunately the forest guards have closed most of the area of the park and you are allowed only in a small area that is more of a city park than a national park.
+Unfortunately, the forest guards have closed most of the area of the park and you are allowed only in a small area that is more of a city park than a national park.
 There is a small museum about the flora and fauna of the area at the entrance of the park.

-|A Bulbul Singing Happily
+|A Bulbul Singing Happily|

-Last few times when we went to Mrugavani National Park the safari bus was not working, fortunately the bus was working today, but unfortunately the driver has decided to come late.
+Last few times when we went to Mrugavani National Park the safari bus was not working, fortunately, the bus was working today, but unfortunately, the driver has decided to come late.